How To Develop a CarPlay Enabled iOS App [All You Need To Know]

 - While testing on the simulator is a good starting point, you will save a lot of heartache and frustration by purchasing a real CarPlay enabled head unit to do hardware testing on.
 You can find these for cheap on Amazon, we used this one which supported both CarPlay and Android Auto and only cost $75.

-- With a CarPlay enabled app there are certain test cases you should be thinking about and trying to simulate with a test head unit, such as:
+- With a CarPlay enabled app there are certain test cases you should be thinking about and trying to simulate with a test head unit, such as

 - How does the CarPlay experience behave when a user receives a call or if the backup camera is initiated and the CarPlay process is suspended?

-- How to handle seamless transition of playback of music or other content from the device when it is connected to a CarPlay head unit?
+- How to handle the seamless transition of playback of music or other content from the device when it is connected to a CarPlay head unit?